Florida Registered Agent

 The term “foreign LLC” can be a little misleading.
 Typically, the word “foreign” is used in a context that indicates something is separate on a national level.
 In this case, “foreign” refers to any entity that was formed in another county OR another state.
 That’s why foreign LLCs are also known as out-of-state LLCs.

-If you have formed an LLC in another state and have aspirations of conducting business in Florida, you must first register your company with the Florida Department of State Division of Corporations.
-Registering your company doesn’t mean that you form an entirely new LLC.
-Instead, there is a specific process required for you to grow your company in the Sunshine State.
+If you have formed an LLC in another state and have aspirations of conducting business in Florida, you must first register your existing company with the Florida Department of State Division of Corporations.
+This specific process is called foreign qualification, and it’s required for you to grow your company in the Sunshine State.

 All states require that you list a registered agent on your formation paperwork when you form a legal business entity.
 This registered agent is particular to the state of formation and must possess a physical address in that state.
 When you register your out-of-state LLC in Florida, you must also have a Florida registered agent with a physical address in Florida.